NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/README.md

-# *Image Source*

-This branch is to be used if the user is intending to use the open access satellite images on Google Earth Engine, from the Sentinel 2 sattellite.
+# **This branch is to be used if the user is intending to use the open access satellite images on Google Earth Engine, from the Sentinel 2 sattellite.**

 # Use Case